reduxframework/redux-framework/readme.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+## 3.6.1
+* Removed   Empty PHP file from editor field.
+* Modified: Replaced class primary function name in browser.php to __construct for PHP7 compatibility.
+* Fixed:    #3051 - Color_RBGA field RGBA value outputting zeros when color is left blank.
+* Fixed:    #3048 - Subsection tabs not including specified section class name.
+* Fixed:    Incorrect string comparison result in admin link check.
+Thanks @ksere.
+* Fixed:    Check value exists before validating when used with Metabox extension.
+Thanks @Enchiridion
+* Fixed:    Empty values not passing to validation_callback.
+* Fixed:    Javascript error in customizer javascript, preventing save of changed options.
+* Fixed:    #3019 - Section descriptions incorrect when opt_name contains digits.
+* Reverted: Changes to typography.
+The on input variable solution was not working.
+* Fixed:    Support URL has generator was failing with an error.
+* Changed:  Typography field is now only ONE input variable.
+Should reduce our max_input_vars errors dramatically.
+* Fixed:    Some XSS vulnerabilities only available in the backend when authenticated as a user.
+* Fixed:    Deleted old deleted files stuck in our WP.org SVN repo.

 ## 3.6.0.2
 * Fixed     Outdated customizer.min.js on wp.org causing customizer failure.